llvm-hs/llvm-hs-pretty/README.md

 [![Build Status](https://travis-ci.org/llvm-hs/llvm-hs-pretty.svg)](https://travis-ci.org/llvm-hs/llvm-hs-pretty)
 [![Hackage](https://img.shields.io/hackage/v/llvm-hs-pretty.svg)](https://hackage.haskell.org/package/llvm-hs-pretty)

 A pretty printer for ``llvm-hs-pure``.
-Goal is to be able to pretty print a sufficiently large subset of the LLVM AST from pure Haskell without having to go through the C++ API.
+The goal of this project is to be able to pretty print a sufficiently large subset of the LLVM AST from pure Haskell without having to go through the C++ API.

 > **Note**: It is possible to construct llvm-hs-pure ASTs that are invalid ASTs
 > and as such there is no meaningful way to print them.
 Always run the LLVM